umarhassan-mitodl/6.805-fall-2005/content/pages/readings/encrypt_4.md

 So far, 1998 has been a year of slow going.
 The Secure Public Networks Act (S. 909), passed by the Senate Commerce Committee in July, 1997, would mandate the use of key recovery on networks built using federal funding, and also as a precondition to gaining certificates for electronic commerce.
 This bill has not yet come before the full Senate.

-One interesting development was the [demonstration by the Electronic Frontier Foundation](https://www.cnet.com/news/record-set-in-cracking-56-bit-crypto/) that 56-bit DES could be cracked in 56 hours using a special-purpose machine that can be built at modest cost, thus underlining the inadequacy of 56 bits as a limit on exportable encryption.
+One interesting development was the {{% resource_link "870edf39-2fa5-4464-adb6-fe924e74c1b9" "demonstration by the Electronic Frontier Foundation" %}} that 56-bit DES could be cracked in 56 hours using a special-purpose machine that can be built at modest cost, thus underlining the inadequacy of 56 bits as a limit on exportable encryption.

 Harking back to CALEA and the beginning of this survey -- the U.S. Telephone Association filed suit against the FBI and the Department of Justice on August 19 to block the implementation of CALEA, on the grounds that the implementation cost-recovery regulations and FBI rules exceed the FBI's statutory authority.
 On September 11, 1998, the FCC helped defuse the tension between the FBI and the telecommunications industry by delaying the date for CALEA compliance (originally scheduled for October 1998) until June 2000.

 Overall, though, most action seems to be behind the scenes positioning.
 Whether anything will emerge before the end of the legislative session remains to be seen.

-For an overview of latest events, see the information pages maintained by the [Internet Privacy Coalition](http://www.epic.org/crypto/) and the [Center for Democracy and Technology](http://www.cdt.org/).
+For an overview of latest events, see the information pages maintained by the {{% resource_link "dc223bcc-30b4-4bd8-bc55-268630870cd9" "Internet Privacy Coalition" %}} and the {{% resource_link "8b21807c-92c9-4e12-82b8-dd8b80bc544e" "Center for Democracy and Technology" %}}.